-- 8.7.3.1 For events using the freestyle technique, the course should be well packed and graded with a regular surface.
-Tracks may be set where the trail is wider than 4 meters.
-On gradual uphill, gradual downhill or flat sections, a single track may be set following the outside line through curves and alternating sides regularly.
-On steep uphill sections, no tracks should be set.
-On faster downhill sections, the track should follow the best line, being removed where cornering and the safety of the competitor would be facilitated best by having no track. - 8.7.3.2 For mass-start competitions using the freestyle technique, the number of lanes at the start will be determined by the space and terrain available and the size of the field.
+- 8.7.1 Preseason.
+Preseason preparation of the course shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 8.7.2 Classical-Technique, Interval-Start Competitions.
+Preparation of the course for classical-technique, interval-start competition shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 8.7.3 Freestyle Technique. - 8.7.3.1 Freestyle technique shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 8.7.3.2 For mass-start competitions using the freestyle technique, the number of lanes at the start will be determined by the space and terrain available and the size of the field.
 The mass-start area should be designed according to Rules 8.10.1, 8.10.2 and 8.10.4.

-8.7.4 Classical-Technique, Mass-Start Competitions.
+A minimum of seven lanes should be set with 11 recommended. - 8.7.4 Classical-Technique, Mass-Start Competitions.
 For mass-start competitions using the classical technique, the number of lanes at the start will be determined by the space and terrain available and the size of the field.
 The mass-start area should be designed according to Rules 8.11, 8.12 and 8.13.
 When tracks converge, there should be a short zone (5 to 10 meters) of no tracks.
+A minimum of seven lanes should be set with 11 recommended.
 [Note: In these zones, the freestyle technique is not permitted.
 After the start area, the number of tracks set on the course should be determined by the technical delegate and chief of course (with consultation of the team captains) in order to provide safe and equitable conditions for all competitors.]